The h-principle fails for prelegendrians in corank 2 fat distributions: Examples of corank Fat Distributions Examples of corank 2 Fat Distributions

 \subsubsection{Contactisation of the space of complex contact elements}

-The contactisation of the space of complex contact elements $(\Gr(X,J),\D_\can)$ has a particularly nice and geometric form: \begin{theorem} Let $(X,J)$ be an almost complex manifold.
-Then, \begin{itemize} \item The projectivised contactisation $\cC_\P(\Gr(X,J),\D_\can)$ is canonically contactomorphic to the space of contact elements $(\P T^*X,\xi_\can)$ \item The contactisation $\cC(\Gr(X,J),\D_\can)$ is canonically contactomorphic to the space co-oriented contact elements $(\S T^*X,\xi_\can)$. \end{itemize} Moreover, the following diagram
+As we mentioned, the contactisation of the space of complex contact elements $(\Gr(X,J),\D_\can)$ has a particularly nice and geometric form: \begin{theorem} Let $(X,J)$ be an almost complex manifold.
+Then, the space of complex contact elements $(\Gr(X,J),\D_\can)$ is a fat manifold.
+Moreover: \begin{itemize} \item Its projectivised contactisation $\cC_\P(\Gr(X,J),\D_\can)$ is canonically contactomorphic to the space of contact elements $(\P T^*X,\xi_\can)$. \item Its contactisation $\cC(\Gr(X,J),\D_\can)$ is canonically contactomorphic to the space of co-oriented contact elements $(\S T^*X,\xi_\can)$. \end{itemize} Moreover, the contactisation bundle projections are given by the following commutative diagram: